olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 about more megapixels, so did webcams.
 Focusing on raw output size over output quality, especially in low light.

-Compared to camera sensors now commpon in mobile phones, webcams are a decade behind.
+Compared to camera sensors now common in mobile phones, webcams are a decade behind.
 My friend Justin Searls found [a way][22] to use an old iPhone as a webcam and I completely get it.
 It’s far more practical than the solution I arrived at just before the pandemic: using a Sony